Reddit keyword monitoring your agent can run itself.

 If you can't find what you're looking for, get in touch.

 A Watcher is the unit of work in Prowlo.
-Each one is a source set (subreddits or X accounts) + an optional JSON prefilter rule + the keyword tagging rules you add.
-The crawler reads only your watched sources through residential proxies on a tier-bound cadence — five minutes for hot sources, longer for niche ones — and writes matching records into your Dataset.
+Each one tracks one channel — a subreddit, a Reddit user, Hacker News, Mastodon, RSS, an X account, or a keyword search across all of Reddit — plus an optional prefilter rule and the tagging rules you add.
+The crawler reads only your watched channels through residential proxies and writes matching records into your Dataset.
 There is no global crawl: with no Watchers, Prowlo makes zero requests.

 JSON.
 Common rules: min upvotes (e.g. score >= 20), language (e.g. ['en']), post age (e.g. < 6h), exclude reposts, exclude known promo accounts, exclude AutoModerator.
 You can compose multiple filters.
 Anything that fails the filter is dropped before it costs you a Dataset record.